harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 |Send a Packet From Beijing to Edinburgh |   |                    | 500       | \\(1 \times 10^9\\)    |
 |Computer Reboot                 |           |                    | 30,000    | \\(6 \times 10^{10}\\) |

-We make sense of these numbers, the following table assumes one CPU cycle to take 0.25 seconds, and enlong the time for other events on the same proportion.
+To make sense of these numbers, the following table assumes one CPU cycle to take 0.25 seconds, and enlong the time for other events on the same proportion.

 |Computer Event                  | Real Life Event                              | Time          | Scale   |
 |--------------------------------|--------------------------------------------- | ------------- |-------- |